Acute Lymphocytic Leukemia (ALL): Chemotherapy

 Loss of appetite

-Easy bruising or bleeding, from low levels of blood platelets
+Easy bruising or bleeding, from low levels of platelets in the blood

 Tiredness, from having low levels of red blood cells